CouchPotato/CouchPotatoV1/README.md

 ## Installation and Setup

+Windows:

+* Download the latest Windows build: [Can be found here](http://cl.ly/8482178457ef26bfcc88)
+* Extract it wherever you like
+* Start MovieManager.exe
+* Default login is "username" & "password"
+* Change username & password
+* Fill in all the config stuff

+OSx
+* Install Python 2.6 or higher (should be default on 10.5+)
+* Git clone/extract MM wherever you like
+* Run "MovieManager.app"
+* Default login is "username" & "password"
+* Change username & password
+* Fill in all the config stuff

-OSx & Linux:
+Linux:

 * Install Python 2.6 or higher
-* git clone/extract MM wherever you like
+* Git clone/extract MM wherever you like
-* Rename "config.ini_tmpl" to "config.ini"
 * Run "python MovieManager.py -d" to start in deamon mode
 * Default login is "username" & "password"
 * Change username & password